 If you own a TEFL, TESL or TESOL certificate you’re good to go.

 To be honest, I would recommend that you do the TEFL course if you do a course at all as it is the most widely recognised by recruiters and the most widely available in terms of courses found.

 Most recruiters ask for the TEFL so stick to that.

-It takes four weeks to complete the course full time.
-Or three months part-time.
+It takes four to five weeks to complete the CELTA course full time.
+Or three months to a year part-time.

-It is also the most expensive running between $1200 to $2800, depending on where you do the course and whether that included accommodation or not.
+It is also the most expensive running between $1500 to $2800, depending on where you do the course and whether that includes accommodation or not.

 Should you wish to become an IELTS examiner, you will need a CELTA.

 The DELTA course is only available to teachers with one year of teaching experience.

 But for the sake of simplicity, we will only discuss the TEFL course here as it is the one that the large majority of English schools ask for.

 It is also the one that may be required for visa purposes and it is certainly the one that most English teachers have.